 - If they were to target cities, the number of cities each country might target

 - The sizes of the nuclear weapons in each country’s nuclear arsenal

 - The population size of the cities that might be targeted during an exchange

 This is the third post in Rethink Priorities’ series on nuclear risks.
 In the first post, I look into which plausible nuclear exchange scenarios should worry us most, ranking them based on their potential to cause harm.
 In the second post, I explore the make-up and survivability of the US and Russian nuclear arsenals.
 In this post, I estimate the number of people that would die as a direct result of a nuclear exchange between NATO states and Russia.
 In the fourth post, I estimate the severity of the nuclear famine we might expect to result from a NATO-Russia nuclear war.
 In the fifth post, I get a rough sense of the probability of nuclear war by looking at historical evidence, the views of experts, and predictions made by forecasters.
-In the sixth and seventh posts, I estimate the direct and indirect effects of nuclear exchanges between (1) India and Pakistan and (2) China and its adversaries.
-Future work, to be published later in the summer, will explore the contradictory research around nuclear winter, the impact of several nuclear arms control treaties, and the case for and against funding particular organizations working on reducing nuclear risks.
+Future work will explore scenarios for India and Pakistan, scenarios for China, the contradictory research around nuclear winter, the impact of several nuclear arms control treaties, and the case for and against funding particular organizations working on reducing nuclear risks.

 Modeling the direct impacts of a nuclear war between the US and Russia